kyarusii/AssetLens/README.md

 ```

 ## QuickStart
-- Execute `Tools/Reference/Index All Assets` in MenuItem and wait until complete.
+- Execute `Tools/Asset Lens/Index All Assets` in MenuItem and wait until complete.
-- Configure `Reference` settings in `Edit/Project Settings...` in MenuItem.
+- Configure `Asset Lens` settings in `Edit/Project Settings...` in MenuItem.
 - Select an asset you want to know which asset references it and run `Find References In Project` context menu.

 ## Fundamentals